benoc617/policies/data protection documentation.md

 ### Recovery Time Objective (RTO)
 In the worst case scenario, a customer's full data set and configuration must be able to be recovered and back online within 12 hours.
 (12 hour max recovery downtime)
 ### Recovery Point Objective (RPO)
-Any recovery of customer data must include all data up to 30 minutes prior to service outage.
+Any recovery of customer data must include all data and configuration up to 30 minutes prior to service outage.
 (30 minutes max recovery data loss)

 ### Alerting
 Responsible engineering staff must be presented with emergency alerts in any of the following situations that pertain to this policy:
 - Failed backups causing a violation of the above recovery point objective